SinghalLab/incura/README.md

 If you would like to manipulate other parameters in the InCURA workflow please clone the GitHub repository.
-Please note that incura needs snakemake and Apptainer (formerly Singularity) to run, to reproduce the environment.
+Please note that **InCURA needs snakemake and Apptainer (formerly Singularity)** to run, to reproduce the environment.
 For installation please check the [documentation](https://apptainer.org/documentation/).

-### Installation
+### 1. Installation
 Clone repo:
 ```
 git clone git@github.com:saezlab/incura.git